yasoob/intermediatePython/decorators.rst

     # This shows that whenever you call hi(), greet() and welcome()
     # are also called.
 However the greet() and welcome() functions
-    # are not available outsite the hi() function e.g:
+    # are not available outside the hi() function e.g:

     greet()
     #outputs: NameError: name 'greet' is not defined